DKJohn92/personality-test/README.md

 # Simple personality test app

-bootstraped with create-react-app and cypress
+bootstraped with create-react-app, tailwind and cypress

+## Note the open PR as an example PR

 ## Available Scripts